FuelLabs/fuels-rs/README.md

 cargo install mdbook
 ```

-Next, navigate to the `docs` folder and run the command below to start a local server and open a new tab in you browser.
+Next, navigate to the `docs` folder and run the command below to start a local server and open a new tab in your browser.

 ```shell
 mdbook serve --open